Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Experimental Results

-In this section, we conduct an experiment to demonstrate the effectiveness of our MMD-based method in determining the near-optimal PST step, denoted as $N_{t^*}$.
-The experiment is depicted in Figure~\ref{fig: tstar ablation} (\textit{top}), where we present the MMD values computed using \eqref{eqn: MMD}.
+In this section, we first conduct an experiment to evaluate the effectiveness of the proposed MMD-based method in determining the near-optimal PST step, denoted as $N_{t^*}$.
+The experiment is depicted in Figure~\ref{fig: tstar ablation} (\textit{top}), where we present the MMD values computed using \eqref{eqn: MMD} for the fastMRI dataset.
 Additionally, Figure~\ref{fig: tstar ablation} (\textit{bottom}) displays the results obtained when applying various values of $N_{t^*}$ within our pipeline, with corresponding PSNR values compared to ground truth images.
-In this experiment, we calculate the MMD values by setting the Gaussian kernel $v$ as the mean of the magnitude of the images in set $Z$, which comprises images $\mathbf{A}^H\mathbf{y}$ for 20 scans $\mathbf{y}\in D$.
+In this experiment, we calculate the MMD values by setting the Gaussian kernel $v$ as the mean of the magnitude of the images in set $Z$, which comprises images $\mathbf{A}^H\mathbf{y}$ for 20 knee fastMRI scans $\mathbf{y}\in D$.
 For the perturbed images, we utilize the worst-case additive perturbations, denoted as $\bm{\delta}$, calculated from \eqref{eqn: attack}.
 Consequently, the set $Z_\textrm{p}$ encompasses $\mathbf{A}^H(\mathbf{y}+\bm{\delta})$ for the same measurements used in $Z$.

-Analysis of Figure~\ref{fig: tstar ablation} (\textit{bottom}) reveals that, in comparison to the ground truth, the optimal PSNR result is achieved at $N_{t^*} = 150$, consistent with the observed approximate MMD value in Figure~\ref{fig: tstar ablation} (\textit{top}).
+The results of Figure~\ref{fig: tstar ablation} (\textit{bottom}) show that, in comparison to the ground truth, the optimal PSNR result is achieved at $N_{t^*} = 150$, consistent with the observed approximate MMD value in Figure~\ref{fig: tstar ablation} (\textit{top}).
 Furthermore, it is evident that although the MMD values for $N_{t^*}$ in the range $(150,500]$ are also close to zero, PSNR values begin to deteriorate.
 This observation aligns with the intuition that increasing the value of $N_{t^*}$ effectively removes perturbations but runs the risk of losing image structure.
 Consequently, for the remainder of this paper, we adopt $N_{t^*} = 150$ as our chosen setting.
+We remark that the number of reverse (purification) process steps chosen for our robustification task, which is 150, is notably lower than the requirement in the diffusion-based image reconstruction task presented in \cite{chung2022score}, where 500 steps were used.

-Furthermore, we remark that the number of reverse (purification) process steps chosen for our robustification task, which is 150, is notably lower than the requirement in the diffusion-based image reconstruction task presented in \cite{chung2022score}, where 500 steps were used.
+In Figure~\ref{fig: tstar ablation 2}, we repeat the above experiment for another dataset, the Stanford 2D FSE Dataset \cite{FSE}, and we see similar observations.